Updated July 26, 2018

 The question is what should you pick?

 I would avoid your “latest pins” especially if you are not disciplined with how you distribute your pins.
 It’s the same actionable tip I mentioned in the “Following” tab.
-I would also avoid “Recent activity” because you have no control over what others are pinning from your website.
-What if people are pinning the same image 10, 20x so all we’re going to see is that.
-Not good.

-For me, I would pick a board that features inspirational images and avoid images with text overlay because it just looks prettier.
+If you sell products I would pick a board that features inspirational images and avoid images with text overlay because it just looks prettier.
 I don’t believe this new feature should be about being helpful.
 You can use your “Showcase” for that.
 In my eyes, your profile cover should be beautiful and something that evokes emotion.
 This is a good way to impress those who may be visiting your profile page for the first time.
 Hook them with the images and they’ll most likely check out the rest of your board.
 You know how important branding is, so pick a board that reflects your branded colors so people remember you.

 If people don’t click or save it then it doesn’t mean much even if you have a gazillion viewers.
 It’s super easy to get a ton of viewers – just pin a lot and pin a ton of different content that appeals to everyone.